 Guide Dogs in South Africa

-South African Guide-Dogs Association for the Blind was founded in 1953 by Gladys Evans after she returned from England with her Guide Dog, Sheena.
-Gladys was a South African who travelled to the UK so that she could be trained with a Guide Dog.
-Once she realised how much a Guide Dog enhanced her life her next goal was to make Guide Dogs accessible to other South African citizens.
+Gladys Evans founded South African Guide-Dogs Association for the Blind in 1953 after she returned from England with her Guide Dog, Sheena.
+Gladys, a South African, was trained with a Guide Dog in the UK.
+A Guide Dog enhanced her life so much that she aspired to make Guide Dogs accessible to other South African citizens.

-For centuries the dog has been a companion and aid to blind people.
-Throughout the ages, art and literature have placed a dog at the side of a person who is visually impaired (a mural was found in the Roman ruins that depicted a dog with a blind man).
+The dog has been a companion and aid to people with visual impairment for centuries.
+Art and literature throughout the ages depict a dog at the side of a person who is visually impaired (a mural found in the Roman ruins depicts a blind man with a dog).

-In 1780 at ‘Les Quinze-Vingts’ hospital for the blind in Paris, work was done to try to train dogs for people who were visually impaired.
-There are a number of reliable records of people who trained their own dogs to act as guides in Europe during this time period.
+In 1780 The Quinze-Vingts National Ophthalmology Hospital in Paris worked to train dogs for people who were visually impaired.
+There are a number of reliable records of people who trained their own dogs to act as guides in Europe during this period.

 Formal schools opened throughout Germany from 1916 to 1923.
-Dorothy Harrison Eustis wrote an article on the work done by the Potsdam school that was published in the Saturday Evening Post (October 1927).
+Dorothy Harrison Eustis wrote an article on the work done by the Potsdam school that was published in the Saturday Evening Post in October 1927.

 Dorothy was a wealthy American, living in Switzerland, she was inspired to begin training Guide Dogs.
 She was contacted by an American man, Morris Frank, who had read the newspaper article.
-He was very motivated to have a Guide Dog.
-She trained a dog called Buddy for Frank.
+He was very motivated to have a Guide Dog and to bring Guide Dogs to America.
+She agreed and trained a dog called Buddy for Frank.

 Dorothy eventually returned to the USA and established The Seeing Eye in Morristown New Jersey.

-For a comprehensive history follow the link, International Guide Dog Federation – History of Guide Dogs .
+Follow the link for a comprehensive history of Guide Dogs: International Guide Dog Federation – History of Guide Dogs .